Extraterritorial applications in export controls: EU, UK, US, and CN – what to consider

-Statements such as “[…] Due to the extraterritorial scope, the new regulations affect companies with and without a branch office in China equally.
-Companies doing business in China are therefore well advised to act now in running a critical risk assessment on their supply chains and trade routes and to make any necessary adaptations to the new requirements. […].” are all too common and give the impression that every company doing business in China needs to respond to China’s new export control law.
+Statements such as “[…] Due to the extraterritorial scope of the Chinese export control law, companies outside China must also run a critical risk assessment on their supply chains and trade routes and make any necessary adaptations to comply with Chinese export control requirements. […].” are all too common and give the impression that every company doing business in China needs to respond to China’s new export control law.

-What exactly is meant by extraterritoriality in export controls
+What is meant by extraterritoriality in export controls

-In foreign trade law, extraterritoriality means that a state applies and enforces its law to matters and persons outside its borders.
-It goes without saying that this leads to considerable difficulties in practice.
+In export controls, extraterritoriality means that a country structures its export control laws in such a way that they also apply outside the country's borders.
+It goes without saying that laws with extraterritorial scope create considerable difficulties in practice.
 The basic problem – aside from language barriers, since laws are typically available only in the language of the country where they are enacted – is a lack of legal knowledge.
-As a result, the legal context under which foreign laws are applied is often vague.
+As a result, companies don’t act with the necessary certainty when applying foreign laws.

-Businesses that lack knowledge of a foreign legal system are also unaware of the options that foreign authorities may have to impose sanctions, and this often affects how they design their internal processes.
-Their fear and uncertainty frequently lead to over-regulations that negatively impact their own operations and supply chain.
-Some striking examples of this can be found in how companies across the world implemented the US re-export law.
+To make matters worse, without knowledge of the legal system, the options that foreign authorities may have for imposing sanctions are also unknown.
+This often affects how companies design their internal processes.
+Guided by fear and uncertainty, pessimistic approaches and the associated negative effects on the company's own operations and its supply chain are not uncommon.
+Striking examples of this can be found in how companies across the world implemented the extraterritorial EAR (Export Administration Regulations) – a legislation within the scope of US re-export law.

-To bring more clarity to this issue, we held an academy session on the subject of extraterritoriality in export controls.
-The workshop was booked to capacity with 150 attendees – a response that confirmed the need for more information on this topic.
-The objective of the workshop was to examine the global applicability asserted by the EU embargo regulations, the UK sanction laws, China’s new Export Control Law (ECL), the US Export Administration Regulations (EAR), and the sanction law of the US Office of Foreign Assets Control (OFAC).
+In the following, we take a closer look at extraterritorial applications of the EU embargo regulations, the UK sanction laws, China’s Export Control Law (ECL), the US Export Administration Regulations (EAR), and the sanction law of the US Office of Foreign Assets Control (OFAC).

 1. Extraterritoriality of EU sanctions regulations in the example of Art.
 13 of EU embargo regulation no. 833/2014 against Russia

-The EU embargo regulation against Russia is extraterritorial in nature and applies worldwide, but only when the aforementioned criteria are met:
+The EU embargo regulation against Russia is extraterritorial in nature and applies worldwide, but only when the mentioned criteria are met:

 • Individuals: nationals of an EU Member State